Fiat CEO says Europe car plant closures more likely

 Marchionne, who also heads Fiat's U.S. partner Chrysler in which it owns a majority stake, said on Thursday the Italian carmaker had not asked for aid from Italy or the European Union.

-He said he had discussed tax breaks on labor costs and exports with Italian Prime Minister Mario Monti, however.
+He said he had discussed tax breaks on labour costs and exports with Italian Prime Minister Mario Monti, however.

 Monti and three cabinet ministers met for five hours with Marchionne and Fiat Chairman John Elkann at the prime minister's office in Rome.
 Marchionne said he told Monti a weaker euro would help the industrial recovery.